st-korn/KornToDoList/README.md

 * If current session exist - then logout.
 * Register new anonymous session in the `Sessions` database collection, and return its UUID to set cookie in browser.

+## `POST /UserInfo`

+Check session's UUID and get information of current user.

+    Cookies: User-Session : string (UUID)
+    IN: -
+    OUT: JSON: { Result : string ["EmptySession", "ValidUserSession", "ValidAnonymousSession", "SessionNotFoundOrExpired"], EMail : string }

+* Remove expired sessions from the database.
+* Checks the current session for validity.
+* If the session is valid, returns the Email (real or imaginary) of the current user.
+Returns flag: is the current user anonymous or not.
+* If the session is not valid, it returns "SessionNotFoundOrExpired" as a result.

 # Database structure